 In part II, I will go into the sexy part of our evening, but I want to say a few words in part I about safe sex.
 Condoms are absolutely essential to our playtime with others, but something that was brought to light during our takeover experience was the importance of having a safe word.
 Sometimes play gets too intense, and sometimes people push boundaries, that you wish they wouldn’t.
 These are two examples of having established safe words between partners.
 When that word is uttered everything pauses.
 A couple especially can asses the safety or comfort of each other and regroup or take action if necessary.
 While I hope you never have to use your safe word, and everything goes smoothly, knowing that you have it can make all the difference.
 Lesson four, stay safe (condoms), and always have a safe word!

 The last point/lessons I will make about hotel takeovers are actually ubiquitous for all lifestyle parties that I have attended.
-These events have a funny way of going until the wee hours of the morning, so stay hydrated (both lube and water), have a game plan for food afterwards, and remember that 5 hour energy is your friend (or whatever energy source you choose).
+These events have a funny way of going until the wee hours of the morning, so stay hydrated (both lube and water, please use BreakingAway at checkout to save 10%), have a game plan for food afterwards, and remember that 5 hour energy is your friend (or whatever energy source you choose).
 With this is mind, I hope you can learn from our first hotel takeover mistakes, and challenges to have an epic sexual adventure of your own.